 Mary stayed outside the tomb.
 Where else was there for her to go?

 “Seven kinds of devils,” Mary said to herself.
 That was what Jesus said he’d cast out of her when she’d first fallen at his feet weeping.
 She was surprised there’d only been seven.

 She missed them sometimes, those demons that had ridden her, those dark urges that had filled her life.
 She missed the pride and the jealousy and the rage-at-nothing.
 She certainly missed the lust.
 She was like an addict, recovering one day at a time.
-With her addictions pushed out of her life she’d filled it with her saviour, the only man who’d given to her not taken, the only one who thought she was worth something.
+With her addictions pushed out of her life she’d filled it with her saviour, the only man who’d given to her without taking, the only one who thought she was worth something.